Thunderbird 3 launch bay

 If the rocket's reactors are run for any length of time during maintenance and testing, considerable heat collects round the cooling vanes on the fuselage.
 Outside air is refrigerated and blown through the tilting heads of these cooling fans.

-Launch bay specifications orginally published in British Annual
+Launch bay specifications orginally published in Thunderbirds 1967 Annual